bsoelch/Concat/doc/concat.md

 ### numbers constants

-Integer literals are a sequence of digits optionally prefixed with a `-` after the sign you can use he prefixes `0b` for binary and `0x` for hexadecimal numbers within an integer literal `_` and `'` can be used as digit separators.
+Integer literals are a sequence of digits optionally prefixed with a `-` After the sign you can use he prefixes `0b` for binary, `0o` for octal and `0x` for hexadecimal numbers.
+Alternatively you can specify a arbitrary base between `2` to `62` by using the base (in decimal) followed by a `b` as a prefix to the number literal.

+Within an integer literal `_` and `'` can be used as digit separators.

 The type of an integer literal is `i32` if it first in a 32-bit integer otherwise `i64`.